-These consolidated financial statements include the accounts of the Company, its 100% owned Canadian subsidiary 1088151 B.C.
+These consolidated financial statements include the financial statements of the Company, its 100% owned Canadian subsidiary 1088151 B.C.
 Ltd., and its 100% owned Mexican subsidiary Compañía Minera Roca Dorada, SA de CV ("Roca Dorada").
 Subsidiaries are entities controlled by the Company.
 The Company controls a subsidiary when it is exposed, or has rights, to variable returns from its involvement with the subsidiary and has the ability to affect those returns through its power over its subsidiary.
 All significant inter-company balances and transactions have been eliminated upon consolidation.

-3. SIGNIFICANT ACCOUNTING POLICIES
+3. MATERIAL ACCOUNTING POLICIY INFORMATION